 Austin, TX 78714-9352

-If you cannot repay the entire amount at once, call TWC at 512-936-3338 to ask if you can set up a repayment plan.
+If you cannot repay the entire overpayment amount at once, contact TWC to request a repayment plan.
+If your overpayment meets certain criteria, we can set up a repayment plan.

 A Notice of State Payment Held is a letter the Texas State Comptroller sends to notify you when they recover an unemployment benefits overpayment by withholding certain payments to you, such as lottery winnings.
 This is also called a warrant hold.